killerducky/killerducky.github.io/shogi/study_plan.md

 * Go through this [List of Castles](https://lishogi.org/study/O591ZfdK)
     * Pick one of these to try out in your first even game
 * For your first even game, find another (human) beginner
-    * Lishogi is new and there are not many human opponents, so you need to be proactive to get one!
+    * Lishogi is new and there are not many human opponents, so you need to be proactive to get one.
     * Or ask in the [Shogi Harbour Discord](https://discord.gg/wggn65v)
     * Or go to a Lishogi arena, and ask if a beginner there wants to pause the arena and play
     * Or try 81dojo, there are more humans there
         * See the 81dojo section [here](shogi/intro)
-    * As a last resort, you can play Lishogi Computer Level 1, but even that level is quite strong!
+    * As a last resort, you can play Lishogi Computer Level 1, but even that level is quite strong.
 * Congratulations for finishing your first even game!
 * Play two more games!